shlizee/CelegansWholeIntegration/docs/_posts/2019-10-18-RIV_stimulus_during_locomotion.md

 ---
 layout: post
 excerpt_separator: <!--more-->
-title: Worm in a box?
+title: A worm in a box?
 Triggering sharp turns with RIV pulses
 ---

 #### Sharp Ventral Turns: forward locomotion is interrupted by RIV stimulus